LaurentTrk/phapass/README.md

 The frontend part of this project is served by a [Chrome Extension](https://developer.chrome.com/docs/extensions/) based on the [Phala JS SDK](https://github.com/Phala-Network/js-sdk).
 The related code can be found in [this fork](https://github.com/LaurentTrk/js-sdk).

+:warning: As a Hackathon project, this is not ready for production use.
+Use it at your own risks :)